Vladimir-Ershov/Vladimir-Ershov.github.io/README.md

-# [Vlad]'s AI Research Blog

-Exploring ai and cognition through research, implementations, and insights
+Exploring AI and cognition through research, implementations, and insights

 ## What You'll Find Here
 - 📚 Research paper reviews and summaries